Bob Mould: Second solo period (1996–present)

 His next solo album, Body of Song, had been originally scheduled to closely follow the release of 2002's Modulate.
 Instead, Mould worked on the album for the next three years, resulting in a 2005 release.
 By this time, he had changed his mind on touring with a band, and announced his first band tour since 1998.
 The tour lineup included bassist Jason Narducy (of Verbow), drummer Brendan Canty (of Fugazi), and Mould's Blowoff collaborator, Morel, on keyboards.

 In addition to his solo work, Mould also worked as a live DJ in collaboration with Washington DC-area dance music artist Richard Morel, under the collective banner Blowoff.
 They frequently staged at the 9:30 Club in Washington, D.C.
 A Blowoff CD was released in September 2006, consisting of songs recorded together by the two.
-Mould has also done remixes for a variety of dance and alternative rock artists, including a remix of the Interpol song "Length of Love."
+Mould has also done remixes for a variety of dance and alternative rock artists, including a remix of the Interpol song "Length of Love".

 District Line was released February 5, 2008.
 A little over a year later, on April 7, 2009, Mould released his next album entitled Life and Times in the midst of researching his life for an autobiography.

 Mould ultimately wrote that memoir with Michael Azerrad, the author of Our Band Could Be Your Life and Come as You Are: The Story of Nirvana.
 The book, See a Little Light: The Trail of Rage and Melody, was published in June 2011.

 On August 6, 2012, Mould released the first single from his first album on Merge Records, Silver Age, on September 4, 2012.
-It peaked at #52 on the Billboard 200 album chart, #12 on the Alternative Albums chart, and #3 on the Tastemaker Albums chart.
+It peaked at No. 52 on the Billboard 200 album chart, No. 12 on the Alternative Albums chart, and No. 3 on the Tastemaker Albums chart.
 In 2014 Mould released Beauty & Ruin and in March 2016, his album Patch the Sky was released.